ml4sts/what-is-ai/glossary.md

 : a technology that has input ouptut behavior that appears as an intelligent agent

 generative pretrained transformer
-: Its based on transfer model that takes in tokens (FIXME
+: It is a transfer model that takes in tokens (FIXME

 large language model
 : a probability distribution that describes the structure of sequences of tokens and enables next token prediction as well as serves as a mathematical description of tokens using many parameters